Prosper Independent School District: Criticism

 In September 2015, Greg Wright created controversy for the school and the Prosper School District as reported in the Dallas Morning News when he was caught criticizing a teacher that reported another teacher from PHS to the police for inappropriately touching a student.

 In 2018, two editorials were removed from Prosper High School's student newspaper.
 John Burdett, the principal of the school, claimed that it put the school in an incorrectly assessed negative position.
 The students claimed that they would be censored if they tried to criticize the school.

 In 2022, a bus driver from Prosper ISD was accused of sexually abusing two girls "more than 100 times."
 The bus driver mainly drove buses for an elementary school that fed into Rock Hill, but had also previously served Rock Hill High School students.
 The victims’ parents eventually found out about the abuse and filed a lawsuit.
 Prosper ISD fired the bus driver.
 Neither the district nor the school publicly announced the incident until over three months after the incident.
 According to the parent lawsuit, the parents of the victims received a phone call from the school's superintendent requesting that the accusations not be made public "so as to not attract media attention to her family or to Prosper ISD staff."
 This perceived lack of transparency incensed many members of the school's PTA, who called for further investigation in meetings.
 For further investigation, Prosper ISD hired a firm with ties to the school, although parents and the PTA demanded the school hire an independent third party firm.
 Several parents have called for the resignation of the superintendent and other high-ranking officials at the high school, with some PTA meetings ending with chants to fire the superintendent.
 No school administrators have resigned since then, however.

+In January 2023, Drew Wilborn, then-president of the Prosper ISD Board of Trustees, resigned following his arrest on a charge of indecency with a child by sexual contact.
+The incident involved allegations of inappropriate relations with a 16-year-old girl in April 2022, while Wilborn was serving as an executive pastor at Antioch Fellowship Missionary Baptist Church.